Learning should be fun, a Childs' curiosity must be nurtured, and students need to feel connected.

 Chris Brown is the founder and primary consultant with Beyond the Walls Education.
-He works with a network of highly experienced and respected educators.
+He works with a network of highly experienced and respected educators who have vast experience and come from a wide array of disciplines and expertise.

-As an educator (teacher, administrator and college faculty member) for over 35 years, Chris has a wide variety of experience in schools and education initiatives.
+As an educator (teacher, administrator and college faculty member at Augsburg University) for over 35 years, Chris has a wide variety of experience working with students, developing curriculum, helping schools plan for the future, and helping create new and innovative programs.
 With a background in history and social studies education, he has taught in public schools (both district and charter), a private high school, the Peace Corps in the Central Pacific Island of Kiribati, and schools in Thailand and Australia.
-He has been a founding member of three different schools in Minnesota and developed education programs for a non-profit.
+He has been a founding member of three schools in Minnesota and developed education programs for several non-profits.
 He received his BS from Bemidji State University, MS Ed. from Sydney University, Sydney Australia, ESL certification from the University of the South Pacific, Suva Fiji and has advanced coursework in International Experiential Education at the University of Minnesota.
-He is also a Bush Leadership Scholar.
+He was also a Bush Leadership Scholar.

 Chris was a faculty member for many years at Augsburg University in the Education Department teaching and advising future teachers.
 Along with teaching a variety of education courses he also supervised over 100 Student Teachers, advised more than 400 undergraduate and graduate students, and led a variety of experiential learning programs including the education departments field experience program.
-He also developed and managed the Charter School Authorizor program.
-Throughout his career he has worked with students from a wide aray of diverse backgrounds including immigrant and refugee students.
+He also developed and managed the Charter School Authorizer program.
+He was the first authorizer representative on the Minnesota Association of Charter Schools board.
+Throughout his career he has worked with students from many different backgrounds including newly arrived immigrant and refugee communities.

 He has a love for the outdoors and spends time camping, canoeing, hiking, and exploring with his family.
 He has traveled extensively, both nationally and internationally, and enjoys getting lost in unfamiliar places.
 This has served him well most of the time.
 He also enjoys listening to and exploring a wide variety of music with an emphasis on Americana and folk.
 This is perhaps due to his long love of Bob Dylan's music.
 He is also frequently seen with a camera around his neck.